Jill Abbott: Casting

 In March 2009, speculation arose that Walton had taken a medical leave; however, Nelson Branco of TV Guide Canada reported that she had been asked to accept a salary cut and had decided to leave.
 The soap opera issued a casting call for Jill, describing her as "late '50s, Caucasian, female.
 This woman is a smart and confident CEO of a successful company.
 She is a mother and grandmother who wants what is best for her family."
 However, soon after, Walton was able to sign a new contract to continue her portrayal of Jill.
 She later clarified her departure as having to do with "family and this economy".
 She stated: "I felt so bad that so many people have lost their jobs, that, all of a sudden, I thought: 'This is really silly.
 I have a wonderful job and I really think I owe it to myself and my family to continue on.'"
 In February 2012, Walton signed a new contract with the soap opera, which would continue her portrayal of the role for an unspecified amount of time.
 The actress was then announced to be taking a leave of absence beginning that April, slated to last six months.
 She made her return on November 2, 2012.
 After her return, Walton announced in an interview with Soap Opera Digest that she had voluntarily dropped to recurring status to allow for more time with her family.

+In May 2026, it was announced that Lauren Koslow would temporarily take over the role due to Walton's unavailability caused by a scheduling conflict.
+Scenes featuring Koslow, who previously appeared on The Young and the Restless as Lindsey Wells, began airing on June 29 of the same year.
+In an interview with TV Insider, Koslow revealed that she filmed her scenes as Jill alongside her scenes as Kate Roberts on Days of Our Lives.